OriginProtocol/origin/deployment/DEPLOYMENT.md

 3. Update the tag of the container in the Origin Helm chart
 4. Sync the Helm release

-This process is automated by `deploy.sh` found at the top level of `origin-box`.
+This process is automated by `deploy.sh` found at `origin-box/deployment`.
 It can be used to update Helm releases and deploy new containers.
-It uses the Helm chart found in `deployment/kubernetes/chart` and the values files found in `deployment/kubernetes/values`.
-The containers it builds are found in `deployment/dockerfiles`.
+It uses the Helm chart found in `deployment/kubernetes/charts/origin` and the values files found in `deployment/kubernetes/values`.
+The containers it builds are found in `origin-box/deployment/dockerfiles`.

-You can run `deploy.sh` without a `-c` argument  to update the Helm release for a namespace:
+You can run `deploy.sh` without a `-c` argument  to update the Helm release for a namespace (if you modify values for example):

 `./deploy.sh -n dev`